Jazz Festival FAQ

 What COVID precautions are in place?

-The Jazz Festival is following the State of Illinois and Elmhurst University requirement of indoor masking.
-(Read the University’s message on masking and “Bluejays Unite!” guidebook.)
-Masks are required of all attendees.
+The Jazz Festival is following the State of Illinois and Elmhurst University guidelines.
+(Read the University’s latest Task Force Update.)

 Can I watch the livestream after the scheduled time?